-This article provides an extensive overview of the API architecture of Talon.One and includes the following chapters:
+This article provides an short overview of the API architecture of Talon.One.

 Once this configuration is completed, our API will be notified of various customers actions, such as adding or removing items from a shopping cart.
-Our API detects these events using the Talon.One rule engine, which then checks your campaign rules (see below) and carries out the effects of the matching rules.
+Our API detects these events using Talon.One's Rule Engine, which then checks your campaign rules (see below) and carries out the effects of the matching rules.

 Each campaign contains a set of rules, made up of a condition, and the effects that should take place when the condition is met.
 These rules are defined using a drag and drop interface in our Campaign Manager.
 This interface facilitates the building of complex conditions with logical

 OR operators, e.g. " The customer is Canadian AND has completed an order in the last 90 days".

 Multiple effects can be added to each rule such as giving a discount, updating internal scores for a customer, or even making a request to an external web service.
 The most common use cases are covered in the drag-and-drop rule editor right out of the box, but can be further customized with conditions and effects specific to your needs.

 These two flows (creating campaign rules and applying them to customer data) can be visualized like this: